Becoming an Optician in New Hampshire

 Optician Certification Training Programs

 Unlike other states that require licensure, New Hampshire does not enforce technical skill training or examination requirements.
-This also means that there are no official campus programs in New Hampshire for opticianry.
+This also means that there are no official campus programs in New Hampshire for opticians.

-However, if you are interested in acquiring formal optician training, the Penn Foster College offers an online Optician Exam Prep Career Diploma Program that will provide you with all of the coursework and knowledge needed to begin working as an optician.
-Upon completion of the program you will be eligible to sit for the above mentioned ABO and NCLE certification exams.
+However, if you are interested in acquiring formal optician training, Penn Foster College offers an online Optician Exam Prep Career Diploma Program that will provide you with all of the coursework and knowledge needed to begin working as an optician.
+Upon completion of the program, you will be eligible to sit for the above-mentioned ABO and NCLE certification exams.

 Outlook and Salaries for Opticians in New Hampshire

 The outlook for optician careers in New Hampshire is very good.
-According to the U.S. Bureau of Labor Statistics (BLS), there were 560 people employed in New Hampshire as opticians in 2018 as well as 330 people employed as ophthalmic medical technicians.
-In the same year, there were approximately 190 optometrists working in New Hampshire.
-Jobs for opticians in the state are expected to expand by 7 percent through 2028.
+According to the U.S. Bureau of Labor Statistics (BLS), there were 330 people employed in New Hampshire as opticians in 2020 as well as 380 people employed as ophthalmic medical technicians.
+In the same year, approximately 210 optometrists were working in New Hampshire.
+Jobs for opticians in the state are expected to expand by 9 percent through 2030.

 Opticians in New Hampshire earned, on average, $38,150 annually in 2021, according to the BLS.
 If you are interested in furthering your education, related vision care careers in New Hampshire also come with great salaries.
 In 2021, ophthalmic technicians earned an average of $37,920 annually, while optometrists earned an average of $124,300 in the same year.